Non-EU Postgraduate Applications & Offers

 - Some programmes may differ.
 Please check the Programme Prospectus page for further information for opening and closing dates.

 Applicants who wish to study a taught master, higher diploma or postgraduate diploma should apply online through the

 - Photocopy of passport

-- IELTS or equivalent language test accepted by UCC - only for students whose first language is not English
+- English language test accepted by UCC - only for students whose first language is not English

 - Official documentation relating to any other academic/professional non-degree qualification